MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1511.md

 -   You cannot successfully add a new replica member to an Availability Group that is already in use as a site database.
 Instead, you must reinstall the site after the new replica member is added.

 -   For this scenario  you might need to install the **SQL Server 2012 native client** ([from the SQL Server 2012 Feature Pack](https://www.microsoft.com/download/details.aspx?id=29065)) on the management point server.
-This prevents SQL connection errors (which are logged in the **mp_getauth.log** on the management point server).
+This prevents SQL Server connection errors (which are logged in the **mp_getauth.log** on the management point server).

 ### Try it out!
 Try to complete the following tasks and then use the feedback information near the top of this topic to let us know how they worked:

--   I can install a primary site that uses a database server configured for SQL AlwaysOn Availability Groups
+-   I can install a primary site that uses a database server configured for SQL Server Always On availability groups

--   I was able to failover my SQL AlwaysOn Availability Group to a new replica in the group and the primary site is still operational
+-   I was able to failover my SQL Server Always On availability group to a new replica in the group and the primary site is still operational

-### Configuring SQL Server AlwaysOn for Configuration Manager
+### Configuring availability groups for Configuration Manager
  Use the following procedures to first create and configure the availability group, and then install a new Configuration Manager site that uses the availability group.

-#### To create a SQL Server AlwaysOn availability group
+#### To create an availability group
-The process to [create a SQL Server availability group](/sql/database-engine/availability-groups/windows/creation-and-configuration-of-availability-groups-sql-server) is documented in the SQL Server documentation library.
+The process to [create an availability group](/sql/database-engine/availability-groups/windows/creation-and-configuration-of-availability-groups-sql-server) is documented in the SQL Server documentation library.
 When you create the availability group, ensure the following requirements for use with Configuration Manager are met:

 -   A maximum of three members: